aellxx/aellxx.github.io/_posts/i-should-know-this-but-i-dont/2025-05-05-containerization-01.md

 I was a junior in college when I first heard about Docker.<br>
 I was a senior working on my senior project when I first had to deal with Docker.<br>
 I was 4 months into my professional career when I first had to deploy a containerized application using Docker.<br>
-I am 10 months into my professional career, and I have to deal with Kubernetes.<br>
+I am 10 months into my professional career, and I have to _VERY lightly_ deal with Kubernetes.<br>

 So, if someone asks me, "What is a container?
 What is Docker?
 What is Kubernetes?" can I answer it?